interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/dss/fragments/cr/sync.md

 As a result, the DSS pool under test is failing to meet **[astm.f3548.v21.DSS0020](../../../../../../requirements/astm/f3548/v21.md)**.

+## 🛑 Propagated constraint reference general area is synchronized check

+When querying a secondary DSS for constraints in the planning area that contains the propagated constraint, if the propagated constraint is not contained in the response, then the general area in which the propagated constraint is located is not synchronized across DSS instances.
+As such, either the primary or the secondary DSS fail to properly one of the following requirements:

+**[astm.f3548.v21.DSS0210,2e](../../../../../../requirements/astm/f3548/v21.md)**, if the API is not working as described by the OpenAPI specification;
+**[astm.f3548.v21.DSS0215](../../../../../../requirements/astm/f3548/v21.md)**, if the DSS is returning API calls to the client before having updated its underlying distributed storage.

+As a result, the DSS pool under test is failing to meet **[astm.f3548.v21.DSS0020](../../../../../../requirements/astm/f3548/v21.md)**.

 ## ⚠️ Propagated constraint reference contains the correct manager check

 If the constraint reference returned by a DSS to which the constraint reference was synchronized to does not contain the correct manager,